Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Interviewed

-The pieces of equipment you may need for calisthenics are dip bars, power towers, pull-up bars, gymnastic rings, resistance bands, jump rope, weight vest, ab wheel, and workout gloves.
+The equipment you need to start calisthenics is a dip bar, power tower, pull-up bar, gymnastic rings, resistance band, jump rope, weight vest, workout gloves, and ab wheel.

 Let's discuss the role of each accessory below.